hankpillow/from-photoshop-to-flash/README.md

 [flash docs](http://help.adobe.com/en_US/Flash/10.0_ExtendingFlash/)

-These scripts were test in cs4 and cs5.
+These scripts were tested in cs4 and cs5 (Mac OS 10.6 and 10.5).

 Happy coding!